 SharkBite fittings need 1 inch of pipe to make a good connection.
 Keep this in mind when cutting out the old pipes and fittings.

 The old corroded shutoff valve that needed to be replaced was in our basement ceiling between two joists.
 Even though I only needed 1 inch for the new SharkBite valve I measured 1 1/2 inches away from the joist to give some extra cushion.
 You can make a mark with a sharpie to indicate where you’d like to cut the copper pipe.

-Water will come out of the first cut in the old pipe and you’ll need to collect it in a small container.
+Water will drain from the first cut in the old pipe.
+Collect it in a small container.

 Now it’s time to measure where the second cut needs to go.

-In order to connect the new SharkBite shutoff valve to the old copper pipe you’ll need to use a SharkBite Slip End fitting.
-This pipe connector is different than a traditional SharkBite in that you’ll be able to slide the copper pipe into it by up to 3 inches.
+In order to connect the new SharkBite shutoff valve to the old copper pipe, use a SharkBite Slip End fitting.
+This pipe connector is different than a traditional SharkBite.
+Slide the copper pipe into it by up to 3 inches.
 This is super useful when you need to replace pipes and connectors in the middle of a copper line run.

-Remember that in my case the old shutoff valve was sandwiched between two joists.
+In my case, the old shutoff valve was sandwiched between two joists.
 I measured 1 1/2 inches away from the joist for the first cut.

 For the second cut, I measured and made a mark 3 1/2 inches away from the second joist just left of the old valve.
 This ensured there would be plenty of room for the Slip End fitting.

 Cut the copper pipe at this second mark using the AutoCut tool.